Developing Critical Thinking Skills At KS2 Using Same Surface Different Depth Problems: How I Wish I’d Taught Maths (5)

 Clare Sealy looks at the struggles primary school pupils can have when implementing critical thinking skills when subject knowledge is lacking, and the effect this can have on their attempts at problem solving activities in KS2.

 In the introduction to this series, I outlined how Craig Barton, in his book How I wish I’d taught maths, described how he had changed his teaching as the result of reading research around learning and memory, in particular cognitive load theory.
 In the latter part of his book, the focus turns to helping pupils use what they know.

 Whatever the age of the children we teach, many find it hard to transfer what they know how to do in one context to another.
 This is most evident when it comes to problem solving, or in the SATs reasoning papers.
 They know the maths, they just can’t work out which bit of maths they need in this specific circumstance.

 The ability to solve problems is not a generic skill that can be taught and that children can transfer from one problem to another.
-While there are some metacognitive strategies that can help a bit, what is really crucial is having a very secure understanding of the actual maths – the domain specific knowledge – that lies at the heart of the problem.
+While there are some metacognitive teaching strategies that can help a bit, what is really crucial is having a very secure understanding of the actual maths – the domain specific knowledge – that lies at the heart of the problem.
 Craig quotes Daniel Willingham (2006)

 - Critical thinking (as well as scientific thinking and other domain-based thinking) is not a skill.
 There is not a set of critical thinking skills that can be acquired and deployed regardless of context.
 There are, however, metacognitive strategies that, once learned, make the critical thinking process more likely, and make up a key part of many quality first teaching methods.

 The ability to think critically (to actually do what the metacognitive strategies call for) depends on domain knowledge and practice.
 For teachers, the situation is not hopeless, but no one should underestimate the difficulty of teaching pupils to think critically.